 After a brief wait for security then customs formalities, we were back airside.
-Unfortunately The Wing First Class Lounge was closed or renovations, so we first headed to The Pier.
+Unfortunately The Wing First Class Lounge was closed for renovations, so we first headed to The Pier.
 (Update: The Pier has since been renovated and is greatly improved.
 I consider it among my favorite lounges)

 I visited the Business Class side of The Pier lounge on our flights to Bali, and unfortunately I was a little underwhelmed by the First Class side.

 The Lounge was pretty crowded and the amenities weren’t that much more than was available for Business Class.
 The location isn’t great either, as I found the lounge rather dark and almost claustrophobic.
 Understandably if 50% or more of the lounge space dedicated to First Class flyers is not available, the exclusiveness of what is available will be reduced.
 Its hard to nit pick a first class lounge, but this didn’t leave me as impressed as Thai and Lufthansa First lounges.

 self service dining area in The Pier.
 Thanks Tom Mascardo